gjohn34/Rails-Assessment/README.md

 To protect user information it is essential that every request is authenticated, the first point of security to look at is sessions.
 Rather than have users reenter their details for each request, their username and password are stored in a session hash.
 To avoid session information in cookies being sniffed, forcing SSL on the server ensures that a secure connection is made between the host and user.
-Including a “log out” button ensures the the user has an easy to locate way to end the session and prevent others from using their account.
+Including a “log out” button ensures the user has an easy to locate way to end the session and prevent others from using their account.

 # 22. Discuss methods you will use to protect information and data..
 C: Meets P with specific design for implementing basic user login authentication for this project: